 This is the number of all subsets of the 51 states, also known as the power set (you can see how the number is reached in my post on combinatorics).
 So, we’re interested in the probability of the compound event of winning one of the 270+ state combinations.
 This probability equals the sum of the probabilities of these special combinations.
 However, given the huge number of possibilities, calculating each combination’s probability would literally take forever.
 So, we took a simpler approach.

 We decided to approximate the probability by simulating the election multiple times.
 We calculated each candidate’s win probability as the number of times they crossed the 270 threshold, divided by the total number of simulations.
 These kinds of approximations are common in fields like machine learning and statistics, when calculating the exact probability is infeasible because it involves summing a very large number of terms.

 One simulation is basically having virtual voters express their preferences.
 In each simulation, each candidate wins or loses a state with the probability we calculated with our model.
-Then, the electors from all the states the candidate won are summed.
-If the number passes the 270 threshold, the candidate’s win count is increased by 1.
+Then, we sum the electors from all the states the candidate won.
+If the number passes the 270 threshold, the candidate’s win count increases by 1.
 A candidate’s win probability is their win count divided by the total number of simulations we run.

 A description of our model

 Estimating state win probabilities